zonca/zonca.github.io-source/content/2017-12-05-scalable-jupyterhub-kubernetes-jetstream.md

 access `/data/` and make sure we can write some files.

+Once you have completed testing, you can delete the pod and the Persistent Volume Claim with:

+    sudo kubectl delete -f alpine-rook.yaml

+The Persistent Volume will be automatically deleted by Kubernetes after a few minutes.

 ## Install Jupyterhub

-Read all of the documentation of "Zero to Jupyterhub", then download [`config_jupyterhub_helm_v0.5.0.yaml` from the repository](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/blob/master/config_jupyterhub_helm_v0.5.0.yaml) and customize it with the URL of the master node (for Jetstream `js-xxx-xxx.jetstream-cloud.org`) and generate the random strings for security, finally run the Helm chart:
+Read all of the documentation of "Zero to Jupyterhub", then download [`config_jupyterhub_helm.yaml` from the repository](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/blob/master/config_jupyterhub_helm.yaml) and customize it with the URL of the master node (for Jetstream `js-xxx-xxx.jetstream-cloud.org`) and generate the random strings for security, finally run the Helm chart:

 	sudo helm repo add jupyterhub https://jupyterhub.github.io/helm-chart/
 	sudo helm repo update
-	sudo helm install jupyterhub/jupyterhub \
+	sudo helm install jupyterhub/jupyterhub --version=v0.6 --name=jup \
-		--version=v0.5 \
-		--name=jup \
-		--namespace=jup \
-		-f config_jupyterhub_helm_v0.5.0.yaml
+        --namespace=jup -f config_jupyterhub_helm.yaml

 Once you modify the configuration you can update the deployment with:

-	sudo helm upgrade jup jupyterhub/jupyterhub -f config_jupyterhub_helm_v0.5.0.yaml
+	sudo helm upgrade jup jupyterhub/jupyterhub -f config_jupyterhub_helm.yaml

 ### Test Jupyterhub